 and Coronation Mass, Händel's Messiah, and Bach's St. Matthew's Passion.

-She performed various roles as a young artist, including Hänsel in Hänsel und Gretel with Heartland Opera Theater, and Cherubino in Le Nozze di Figaro and Prince Orlofsky in Die Fledermaus with Opera in the Ozarks.
+Rohr is currently an ensemble member at Theater Koblenz (Germany) and has been a featured guest and concert soloist with the Innsbrucker Festwochen der Alten Musik (Austria), Moonlight Festival (Switzerland), Taranto Opera Festival (Italy), the Messiah Festival of the Arts (United States), Theater Pforzheim (Germany), and Concierto Barrocco (Mexico).
 She completed her studies with academic honors at Wichita State University (M.M.) and William Jewell College (B.S.).
-Rohr was a consecutive NATS Regional Finalist winning both 3rd and 4th prizes, received recognition at the Metropolitan Opera National Councils, participated in the final rounds of the Innsbrucker Festwochen der Alten Musik Gesangswettbewerb, was a WSU Concerto Aria finalist, and a Koch Cultural Trust grant recipient.
+She was a consecutive NATS Regional Finalist winning both 3rd and 4th prizes, received recognition at the Metropolitan Opera National Councils, participated in the final rounds of the Innsbrucker Festwochen der Alten Musik Gesangswettbewerb, was a WSU Concerto Aria finalist, and a Koch Cultural Trust grant recipient.
 She has worked with esteemed professionals including Joyce DiDonato, Håkan Hagegård, Martin Katz, and Alan Held, and she currently studies with W. Stephen Smith.